AtlasOfLivingAustralia/ala-bootstrap3/README.md

 =========
 ## Grails 3

-The Grails 3 version of this plugin can be found on the `grails3` branch of this repo.
+The Grails 3 version of this plugin can be found on the `master` branch of this repo.

+## Grails 2

+The Grails 2 version of this plugin can be found on the `grails2` branch of this repo.

 ## Usage
 ```